dapr/dapr/README.md

 Writing high performance, scalable and reliable distributed application is hard.
 Dapr brings proven patterns and practices to you.
 It unifies event-driven and actors semantics into a simple, consistent programming model.
 It supports all programming languages without framework lock-in.
 You are not exposed to low-level primitives such as threading, concurrency control, partitioning and scaling.
 Instead, you can write your code by implementing a simple web server using familiar web frameworks of your choice.

 Dapr is flexible in threading and state consistency models.
 You can leverage multi-threading if you choose to, and you can choose among different consistency models.
 This flexibility enables to implement advanced scenarios without artificial constraints.
 You might also choose to utilize single-threaded calls familiar in other Actor frameworks.
-Dapr is unique because you can transition seemlessly between these models without rewriting your code.
+Dapr is unique because you can transition seamlessly between these models without rewriting your code.

 ## Features